fluencelabs/examples/aqua-examples/ts-oracle/Readme.md

 ### Setup

-In order to run the entire code base, Rust and Node are required.
+In order to run the entire code base, Rust and Node.js are required.
 If necessary see [Install Rust](https://www.rust-lang.org/tools/install) and [NVM](https://github.com/nvm-sh/nvm) for details.

 Install the Fluence CLI by running the following command: